SNabiha34/SNabiha34/README.md

 # Hi!
 My name is Syeda and I'm a rising high school senior.
 I'm a rising HS senior student, who is passionate about international business and computer science.
 I have experience with several programming languages, including JavaScript, HTML, and Python.
 As of right now, I'm trying to expand my knowledge on programming!
+What I hope to achieve by learning to use GitHub is being able to grow as a developer.
+I want to build a strong portfolio, where I can show off real code, projects, and contributions to future employers/schools, network with others, and track my growth over time.

 ---
 # Past Works and Projects